What Junk-Rated Netflix Just Said About The Bond Market

 But the bond market doesn't mind.
 The average yield of equivalently rated junk bonds, as measured by the BofAML Single-B US High-Yield index, is 5.44% - compared to the yield of Netflix's current bond issue of 4.875%.

 In other words, despite its persistent, massive, and growing negative cash flows for all times on the horizon, Netflix's borrowing costs are lower than comparably rated companies.
 These are junk-rated companies with a significant risk of default.
-And Netflix has formidable competitors, including Amazon (NASDAQ:AMZN) and everyone else out there in the entertainment business, in an industry that depends on notoriously fickle consumer preferences.
+And, Netflix has formidable competitors, including Amazon (NASDAQ:AMZN) and everyone else out there in the entertainment business, in an industry that depends on notoriously fickle consumer preferences.

-So what's the secret?
+So, what's the secret?
 Netflix's stock price.

 Just like Tesla (NASDAQ:TSLA) and some other companies that are bleeding cash in vast and never-ending amounts, their overinflated stock price acts as a guarantee - in the bondholder's mind which has been bludgeoned by central banks - that the company can always sell more shares to raise the funds necessary to deal with its debt and cover its negative cash flow, and that therefore the risk of default is small.

 And that's true - until it isn't.
 When the stock crashes, that equation goes to hell.
 This can happen, as unimaginable as it may seem today.
-Then the company has trouble issuing more shares to raise the billions needed to redeem the debts when they come due and to cover its negative cash flows.
-And the whole circularity falls apart.
+Then, the company has trouble issuing more shares to raise the billions needed to redeem the debts when they come due and to cover its negative cash flows.
+And, the whole circularity falls apart.

-So these bondholders are taking risks linked to the stock market, but with a return that is limited to this low yield and little else in terms of upside, under ideal circumstances if the bond makes it to maturity and gets redeemed.
+So, these bondholders are taking risks linked to the stock market, but with a return that is limited to this low yield and little else in terms of upside, under ideal circumstances if the bond makes it to maturity and gets redeemed.
 But if the stock crashes beforehand, bondholders get to grapple with a new reality: that the low yield didn't compensate them for the risks.

 I don't remember ever having seen crazier times of more pandemic proportions.
 Read Wall Street Piles into Cryptocurrencies, Others Speak of "Biggest Scam Ever."